jump toRECIPE

 Pappardelle

-These wide, flat noodles resembling thick ribbons are made from an egg yolk-heavy dough and originate from Tuscany.
+To make these wide, flat noodles resembling thick ribbons, they use egg yolk-heavy dough and originate from Tuscany.
 They’re ideal for rich meat filled sauces like this bolognese or creamy sauces such as this.
 It’s often sold in packaged nests or fresh in refrigerated cases.

 Cook the strips of bacon in the pan, setting the bacon aside and reserving the bacon fat.